Could stopping antibiotics early help elderly virus patients?

 Summary

-This study looks at whether it is safe to stop antibiotics early in people aged 65 and older who are in the hospital for a viral lung infection.
-Many older patients get antibiotics even when they have a virus, which can cause side effects and lead to antibiotic resistance.
-The researchers will compare how many days patients go without antibiotics and track side effects, deaths, and hospital stay length.
+This study looks at whether it is safe to stop antibiotics early in elderly patients (65+) hospitalized for a viral lung infection.
+Many patients get antibiotics even when they have a virus, which can cause side effects and lead to antibiotic resistance.
+Researchers will compare how many days patients are off antibiotics and track side effects, deaths, and hospital stay length.

 Get updates